 This course is a survey of behavior with emphasis upon psychological processes.
 This course also includes the biological bases for behavior, thinking, emotion, motivation, and the nature and development of personality.
+Credits: 3 Prerequisites: As required by program.

 PSY 210: Human Growth and Development